Bordered Heegaard Floer homology: Invariance and pairing: Gradings by non-commutative groups

 We now turn to differential modules. \begin{definition} Let $A$ be a differential algebra graded by $G$, as in Definition~\ref{def:dga-nc-grading}.
 Let $S$ be a set with a right $G$ action.
-A \emph{right differential $A$-module graded by $S$}, or, simply, a right $S$-graded module, is a right differential $A$-module~$M$ with a grading $\gr$ of $M$ by~$S$ (as a set) so that, for homogeneous elements $a, b \in A$ and $x,y \in M$, \begin{itemize} \item $\gr(ax) = \gr(a)\gr(x)$ and \item $\gr(\partial x) = \lambda^{-1}\gr(x)$. \end{itemize} \end{definition}
+A \emph{right differential $A$-module graded by $S$}, {set-graded|see{grading}} or, simply, a right $S$-graded module, is a right differential $A$-module~$M$ with a grading $\gr$ of $M$ by~$S$ (as a set) so that, for homogeneous elements $a \in A$ and $x \in M$, \begin{itemize} \item $\gr(xa) = \gr(x)\gr(a)$ and \item $\gr(\partial x) = \gr(x)\lambda^{-1}$. \end{itemize} \end{definition}

-If the action of $G$ on $S$ is transitive, $S$ is determined by the stabilizer $G_s$ of any point $s \in S$, and we can identify $S$ with $G_s\backslash G$, the space of right cosets of~$G_s$.
+If the action of $G$ on $S$ is transitive, $S$ is determined by the stabilizer $\gls*{Gsubs}$ of any point $s \in S$, and we can identify $S$ with $\gls*{GsubsCosets}$, the space of right cosets of~$G_s$.

-More generally, if $V$ is graded by $S$ and $W$ is graded by $G$, then Equation~\eqref{eq:grading-tensor} gives a natural grading of $V \otimes W$ by~$S$ and Equation~\eqref{eq:grading-shift-noncomm} defines a shift functor; then the previous definitions for $\Ainf$ modules, morphisms, and homotopies carry through.
-(For morphisms, the two modules should be graded by the same set.)
+More generally, if $V$ is graded by $S$ and $W$ is graded by $G$, then Equation~\eqref{eq:grading-tensor} gives a natural grading of $V \otimes W$ by~$S$ and Equation~\eqref{eq:grading-shift-noncomm} defines a shift functor; then the previous definitions for $\Ainf$ modules, homomorphisms, and homotopies carry through.
+(For homomorphisms and homotopies, the two modules should be graded by the same set.)
+For example, for $\Ainf$ modules $M$ over a graded $\Ainf$ algebra $\Alg$, if $x$ is a homogeneous element of $M$ and $a_1,\dots,a_\ell$ are homogeneous elements of $\Alg$, then $y=m_{\ell+1}(x,a_1,\dots,a_\ell)$ is homogeneous of degree

 Left modules are defined similarly, but with gradings by a set~$T$ with a left action by~$G$.